-Converse Hall and Phase I apartments are assigned on a point system and are generally available only to students who have previously lived on campus.
-Students interested in the apartments must complete an apartment interest form available through the Office of Housing and Residence Life.
-Rates include the Residence Hall Activity Fee (\$17) and Post Office Box fee (\$6).
-Rates for future academic years will be posted on our web pages and available on campus once the rates have been established.
-For your planning purposes, the following rates were effective for 2003-2004.
+Converse Hall and Centennial Hall apartments are assigned on a point system and are generally available only to students who are at least 19 years of age.
+Students interested in the apartments must complete an apartment interest card available in the Office of Housing and Residence Life.
+Prices include House Activity Fee (\$20) and Post Office Box fee (\$10).

-Efficiencies (one j person only) \$1,689
+Efficiencies (one person only) \$1,905

-One Bedroom (one person only) \$2,871
+One Bedroom (one person only) \$3,230

-(two people, \$1.447 each) \$2.984
+(with two people, \$1,630 each)

+Two Bedroom (per person) \$2,050

+Four Bedroom (per person) \$1,930